-Regardless of whether you plan on going out, or staying in, safety should always be top of mind.
+Regardless of whether you’re going out, or staying in for New Years celebrations, safety should always be top of mind.
+New Year’s Eve is actually one of the more dangerous holidays for car accidents.
 Here are a few tips to share about being safe when ringing in the new year:

-- No guns or fireworks — Getting rid of 2022 may be a good thing, and may warrant a grand gesture, but shooting guns into the air is dangerous because the bullets will land somewhere and they could seriously hurt.
+5. No guns or fireworks — Shooting guns into the air is dangerous because the bullets will land somewhere and they could seriously hurt.
 Fireworks can be dangerous and may break local laws and noise ordinances.
 Stick to sparklers and noise makers.

-- Stay fire safe – Keep pets and children away from lit candles and fireplaces.
+6. Keep pets and children away from lit candles and fireplaces.
 Also, keep matches and lighters in a locked cabinet out of reach of children.
-Also make sure your smoke alarms are working and have fresh batteries.

 Questions?